8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Day five marks the end of your Ring Road adventure, though it promises to be packed with excitement.

-Furthermore, the mountains around the fjord that this tour is conducted in are dramatic and spectacular, keeping you in awe between sightings.
+Furthermore, the mountains around the fjord in which this tour is conducted are dramatic and spectacular, keeping you in awe between sightings.

 Vatnsnes is also renowned for being home to a strange, dramatic monolith named Hvitserkur.
-A photogenic feature, many compare it to a drinking elephant, a dragon, or a dinosaur, although folklore dictates that it is, in fact, a frozen troll.
+A photogenic feature, Hvitserkur is often compared to a drinking elephant, a dragon, or a dinosaur, although folklore dictates that it is, in fact, a frozen troll.

 After marveling over its unique beauty, you will drive through the scenic countryside of West Iceland back to Reykjavik, where you will be based until the end of your holiday.